USEPA/WNTR/documentation/resilience.rst

 =====================================  ================================================================================================================================================

 ..
+	Meshedness coefficient: Meshedness coefficient is the ratio of the actual number of cycles in the network to the maximum possible number of cycles in the network.
+Meshedness coefficient is a value between 0 and 1.

+      Spectral gap: The difference between the first and second eigenvalue of the networks adjacency matrix.
+	The method :doc:`spectral_gap</apidoc/wntr.network.WntrMultiDiGraph>` can be used to find the spectral gap of the network.

+	Algebraic connectivity	: The second smallest eigenvalue of the normalized Laplacian matrix of a network.
+	The method :doc:`algebraic_connectivity</apidoc/wntr.network.WntrMultiDiGraph>` can be used to find the algebraic connectivity of the network.

 	Node-pair reliability: Node-pair reliability (NPR) is the probability that any two nodes are connected in a network.
 NPR is computed using ...
 	Connectivity will change at each time step, depending on the flow direction.